 Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party General Paragraph 11: Associated Facilities" means facilities or activities that are not funded as part of the project and, in the judgment of the Bank, are: (a) directly and significantly related to the project; and (b) carried out, or planned to be carried out, contemporaneously with the project; and (c) necessary for the project to be viable and would not have been constructed, expanded or conducted if the project did not exist.
 In line with the WB ESF, if GOC would undertake the closure and remediation or rehabilitation existing dumpsites, such closure is categorized as associated facilities to the development of new landfill sites since the objective of development, operation and use of new sanitary landfills cannot be achieved without closure of the existing dumpsites.
 The new sanitary landfills will have a gate fee for the disposal of waste for the proper investments, operation and maintenance of the new sanitary landfill and without closure of the existing dumpsites (for which no gate fee is applied), waste will not be transported and disposed at the new landfill making the new landfill project unviable.
 As an alternative to closure, rehabilitation and extension of the existing dumpsite into a sanitary landfill is possible.
-MPWT Environmental and Social Impact Assessment for proposed World Bank-financed and includes the formulation of sub-decrees for environmental management, including policies related to the Environmental Impact Assessment terms of assessing environmental impacts of projects as a whole, focusing on the natural environment as well as on the socio-economic aspects.
-The national legislation on EIA excludes significant aspects related to social impact MPWT ltem A pplicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party ESS-10 (7) Environ Plan (E actions potentia (8) Monitor tracking identifie For projects for rehabilit be conduct to align t requiremen indicated in and sub-pro ESS, while projects mu laws and th A CBA or ot instances v design or environmen other optior The neces related to monitoring as part of its This applica ensuring the other ESS a of the proje imental and Social Commitment ESCP), timebound planning of and measures for identified al risks and impacts; and, ring and Reporting , performance g and evaluation of actions ad in the ESCP.
-Is that include existing facilities ration, a review and audit must ed to identify corrective actions he existing facility with the ts of the ESS and must be the ESCP.
-All high-risk projects ojects must be in accordance to e Substantial-risk to low-risk ust be in accordance to national e ESS deemed relevant by WB. ther analyses will be required for wherein selected option in site, technology poses higher tal and social risks compared to as. ssary capacity and trainings o the implementation and of the ESCP must be included s measures. ation of this ESS is contingent to e compliance to ESS10, and the as necessary within the context Municipal/Provincial Department of Environment to Decide on Project Development (2005) delegates the review of I/EIAs of private individuals or companies, joint ventures, public companies and government agencies to the municipal or provincial vulnerable groups as well as will include specific stakeholder engagement plans.
+MPWT Environmental and Social Impact Assessment (i.e., direct, indirect, cumulative) is required for proposed World Bank-financed and Natural Resource Management (1996) includes the formulation of sub-decrees for WB ESS and RGC policies on EIA are aligned in terms of assessing environmental impacts of projects as a whole, focusing on the natural environment as well as on the socio-economic aspects.
+The national legislation on EIA excludes significant aspects related to social impact assessment and management.
+Also, the, focus on vulnerable groups is not as strongly provided in the RGC policies as in the WB ESS.
+Apart from the inclusion of public participation in the RGC's EIA process, there is no prescription on its strategic conduct, including the conduct of mapping and the preparation of a stakeholder engagement plan.
+The ESIAs and ESMPs that will be developed for the sub-projects will specifically include focus on social assessment and management plus MPWT

+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party meaningful consultation as provided by ESS-10; (3) Environmental and Social Commitmed Plan (ESCP), timebound planning by the social commitmed plan (ESCP).
+Prakas on Delegation of Power to Municipal/Provincial Department of Environment to Decide on Project Development (2005) delegates the review of I/EIAs of private individuals or companies, joint ventures, public companies and government agencies to the municipal or provincial department of environment.
+Prakas 21 on the Classification of Environmental Impact Assessment for Development Projects (2020) The Prakas provides an amended listing of the impact classification of projects to identify whether they will be required to submit an environmental protection agreement / contract (projects with small E&S impact), initial environmental and social impact assessment (projects with serious E&S impact). vulnerable groups as well as will include specific stakeholder engagement plans.